Drive sales on autopilot with ecommerce-focused features

 Expert tip

-Don’t skip browse history data when personalizing your campaigns.
-Customers who see their viewed products in emails are more likely to click and start shopping again.
+Don’t skip browsing history data when personalizing your campaigns.
+Customers who see their viewed products in their emails are more likely to click and shop again.

 Common email marketing campaign mistakes to avoid